bukiro/PECS/README.md

 # State of development

-I generally avoid content from the Advanced Character Guide for now, while there is still core content to do.
+I generally avoid content from the Advanced Character Guide and younger books for now, while there is still core content to do.

 You can build characters from level 1 through 20, with the following classes and ancestries fully implemented: